quadient/switchmail-api-client/README.md

 ## Customizations

-This client is mainly generated using the https://github.com/acacode/swagger-typescript-api, called via
+This client is mainly generated using the https://github.com/acacode/swagger-typescript-api, called via:

 ```bash
 npm run generateApi